 Truckload service tends to come with the highest shipping price simply because you are paying for the exclusive use of an entire truck.
 It also comes with perks such as low damage rates and quick delivery times.
 Still, shippers stand to waste money on TL service if they don’t fill the trailer entirely.

 During LTL shipping, your freight shares space on a truck with freight from other companies, lowering shipping costs overall.
 Tariffs (affected by your shipment’s freight class) determine LTL pricing, as well as linear footage and accessorial fees.
 Unlike TL shipping, the freight does not go directly to its destination — instead, shipments travel through the damage-prone hub-and-spoke system and make stops at multiple terminals on the way to their destinations.
-This translates to longer, unpredictable shipping times and higher possibility of damage.
+This translates to longer, unpredictable shipping times and a higher possibility of damage.

 The fact is, LTL and TL shipping simply can’t compete with STL service.
 Here’s why: